"You can't calculate probabilities with just algebra. The geometry must be taken into account."

-Those without access to a Roulette wheels, or books of Roulette outcomes, can easily find and prove the random flat bet geometric advantage with dice.
+Those without access to a Roulette wheels, or books of Roulette outcomes (problematic in themselves) can easily find and prove the random flat bet geometric advantage with dice.

 This is a matter of perception and analysis in the first instance.
 It is worth noting that this is probably why, in all of history, the only common thread of academic discipline concerning the fundamental evolution of “action at a distance” is by three men trained as lawyers: Buffon, Boskovic and this author.

 Buffon is considered a non-mathematician.
 He also studied law.
 He also came up with the calculus of the original Needle.

 Boskovic was recognized as one of the greatest mathematicians in Europe.
 He also held advanced law degrees.
 He came up with the methodology.

 This author is also researcher and forensic analyst and independently came to the same conclusions as Buffon and Boskovic.